Techni-Dan/VParrotWebApp/README.en.md

 **Note:**

-Link to the online version of the project with 1 000 vehicles recorded in the database using fixtures: [Click here](https://vparrotwebapptest.technidan.com).
+> Link to the online version of the project with 1 000 vehicles recorded in the database using fixtures: [Click here](https://vparrotwebapptest.technidan.com).

+> If you get an error when loading the fixtures, it's probably because of the key reference.
+To resolve this issue, you must drop the database and delete the migration, then recreate the database, create the migration, perform the migration, and then load the fixtures.

 ## Database SQL insertion